projekt0n/github-nvim-theme/Usage.md

 -- Groups use specs as the template source local groups = {
   all = {
-    -- The template path is parsed to [`syntax`, `string`].
-This is like calling into a lua table like:
+    -- The template path is parsed as [`syntax`, `string`].
+This is similar to calling into a Lua table, like:
     -- `spec.syntax.string`.
     String = { fg = 'syntax.string' },

-    -- If `link` is defined it will be applied over any other values defined Whitespace = { link = 'Comment' }
+    -- If `link` is defined, it will be applied over any other values defined Whitespace = { link = 'Comment' }

-    -- Specs are used for the template.
-Specs have their palette's as a field that can be accessed IncSearch = { bg = 'palette.cyan' },
+    -- Specs are used as the template.
+Specs have their palettes as a field that can be accessed.
+    IncSearch = { bg = 'palette.cyan' },
   },
 }